 The company’s philanthropic interests are managed by the Tiffany & Co.
 Foundation, which makes grants in the environment and the arts.

-In the area of environment, Tiffany’s grant making is directed to responsible mining, coral conservation, and protection of parks and other green spaces.
+In the area of environment, Tiffany’s grant making is directed to responsible mining, and coral conservation.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources